3choff/dictate/README.md

     * Non‑streaming providers (Groq, Gemini, Mistral): when unchecked, the app normalizes transcript (lowercase + removes punctuation).
 When checked, transcript is preserved.
     * Streaming provider (Deepgram): toggles the `smart_format` request parameter to match the setting.
 *   **Flexible Text Insertion:** Choose between native Windows SendKeys or clipboard-based insertion for compatibility.
 *   **Voice Commands:** Execute rich text manipulation actions (e.g., "enter", "backspace", "delete that", "select all", "correct grammar") and system shortcuts entirely through voice, with an in-app toggle to enable or disable them.
+Commands now apply consistently to both streaming and non-streaming providers.

 ## Installation